Ankita19soni/YESmart/README.md

 # YESmart
-Sure!
-Here's a description for an e-commerce site:

 Welcome to YESmart, your ultimate destination for online shopping.
 We bring you a seamless and convenient shopping experience right at your fingertips.
 With a vast selection of products, competitive prices, and top-notch customer service, we are here to fulfill all your shopping needs.